danielwgraf/soilreading.github.io/README.md

-# DELABODEGA Website
+# Soil Website
-This is DELABODEGA, a platform that gives voiceless people an opportunity to speak out about issues in the community.
+This is the teaser to the future Soil website